SETTLEMENT AGREEMENTS (FORMERLY KNOWN AS COMPROMISE AGREEMENTS)

 • You will be able to make a decision about signing the Settlement Agreement (formerly known as a Compromise Agreement) with confidence after speaking to a solicitor

 • You’ll be able to ensure that your severance or redundancy is carried out in a legally binding way, so that both you and your employer are fully aware of any rights or obligations

 • You’ll be confident after speaking to a professional that your rights, entitlements are protected and that you’re receiving an appropriate level of compensation.

 If you’re unsure whether we can provide you with the help you need, or if you are worried about costs, missing out on entitlements or anything else about redundancy, then get in touch today.
 You don’t have to be rushed into a decision and a solicitor can advise you on the best course of action for your individual situation.

 We provide our clients with a quality legal service.
 We will help and support you and will deal with your legal problems efficiently and effectively.
 We act for clients across England and Wales.
 We are based in Corby and Kettering in Northamptonshire.
 We act for local clients in Corby, Kettering, Wellingborough, Northampton, Rothwell, Irthlingborough, Finedon, Thrapston, Desborough, and everywhere else in Northamptonshire and also act for many clients in Leicestershire particularly Market Harborough, and Leicester.

 We can act on your behalf in taking legal action and provide the best service to our clients.
-Please telephone us or use our free online information to receive a fast and efficient client service.
+Please telephone us or use our online enquiry form to receive a fast and efficient client service.
 We guarantee expert advice and assistance.
 We can help by making an assessment of your personal issues.
 You can contact us for a no obligation consultation with a specialist solicitor to discuss your case.